-Shadow of the colossus expects a lot from players in terms of what they can do.
+Shadow of the Colossus expects a lot from players in terms of what they can do.
 You're in at the deep end immediately.
-And remembering you spend a lot of your time on horseback, it's important to remember horses cannot turn quickly.
+And, considering you spend a lot of your time on horseback, it's important to remember horses cannot turn quickly.
 They aren't made to do so.
 You would think the developers named the horse with comedy in mind, as Agro is what you may feel when the horse says "no".
-I spent the majority of my first ever played through trying to master the horse.
+I spent the majority of my first ever play through trying to master the horse.
 Agro does not enjoy turning quickly, as I can't imagine any horse would.

 The rule of thumb is that you climb the colossus and poke it with the sword.
-Sounds easy right?
+Sounds easy, right?
 Well, it isn't.
 Each colossus will have weak points in specific places.
 It's your job to locate these, but also understand how to access them.
-And even when you've done that, you will need to time you're attack to get the best amount of damage out.
+And even when you've done that, you will need to time your attack to get the best amount of damage out.
 Poor timing will result in you landing on the floor, often headfirst.
-By using a combination of observation, the bow, and well time jumps and grips, each colossus can be felled.
+By using a combination of observation, the bow, and well-timed jumps and grips, each colossus can be felled.
 How long it takes will be determined by your own patience.

 Smaller things to note...

 - If you defeat a colossus in an obscure location, Wander may be floating in the short cutscene.